-As I have mentioned before in previous posts, I grew up on a farm.
+As I have mentioned before in several previous posts, I grew up on a farm.
 Every spring my Mom would plant a garden.
-Actually she had 3 gardens.
+Actually, she had 3 gardens.
 Each garden was on the same farm but in different spots.
-In one garden she grew tomatoes, onions, lettuce, spinach, asparagus, peas, green beans, okra, cabbage, broccoli and radishes.
-In another garden plot she planted potatoes, sweet potatoes and some herbs and in another she planted rows of fresh sweet corn, squash, watermelon and cantaloupe.
-Now that I am older I am so very grateful that she taught me so much about gardening… and now that my Mom is older she has limited her planting to just one garden.
+In one garden she grew tomatoes, onions, lettuce, spinach, asparagus, peas, green beans, okra, cabbage, broccoli, and radishes.
+In another garden plot she planted potatoes, sweet potatoes, and some herbs and in another, she planted rows of fresh sweet corn, squash, watermelon, and cantaloupe.
+Now that I am older I am so very grateful that she taught me so much about gardening… and now that my Mom is older she has limited her planting to just one small garden.

-Through the years my Mom has tried planting a variety of different types of corn but she told me that her all time favorite is a brand called “Bodacious”.
+Through the years my Mom has tried planting a variety of different types of corn but she told me that her all-time favorite is a brand called Bodacious.
 This particular brand of corn is sweet, flavorful and exceptionally tender.
 It also has excellent disease resistance and matures 75 days from planting.
-If you are looking to buy Bodacious Sweet Corn Seed to plant you can find it here: Bodacious Sweet Corn Seeds

 Once the corn is picked we pile it up in the yard and remove the husk from the ears.
 We place the ears of corn in large containers and take it home.
 It is simple to freeze fresh sweet corn.